I Started a Mobile App & Online Store Without Quitting my Job

 - As well as the user journey

-I sent them a detailed write up about what I want the app to do, what each screen should look like and essentially what the users end goal should be.
+I sent them a detailed write-up about what I want the app to do, what each screen should look like, and essentially what the user’s end goal should be.

-Once they received the brief, which was quite detailed, they started building a prototype and we had a few iterations before getting the end goal.
+Once they received the brief, which was quite detailed, they started building a prototype, and we had a few iterations before getting the end goal.

-And that's how BeautyonTApp was born.
+And that’s how Beauty on Tap was born.

-How much does it cost to build a Mobile App?
+How much does it cost to build a mobile app?

 Key Challenges of Being a Mobile App Startup

-The hardest part of the whole process was - Marketing the App.
+The hardest part of the whole process was marketing the app.

 We’re constantly looking at how we can make the app and online store more user-friendly and useful to our clients.

-Initially we had a listing fee, however, we realized that you cannot justify a listing fee if you’re not creating value for users.
+Initially, we had a listing fee; however, we realized that you cannot justify a listing fee if you’re not creating value for users.

-We now have beauticians approaching us to list, however, we market our app on social media, where we have quite a following and this has helped us secure more businesses.
+We now have beauticians approaching us to list; however, we market our app on social media, where we have quite a following, and this has helped us secure more businesses.

-When did my business start making profits
+When did my business start making profits?

-Over the years we’ve changed the look and feel and we’re currently looking at how we can optimize the app and scale it even more.
+Over the years, we’ve changed the look and feel, and we’re currently looking at how we can optimize the app and scale it even more.

-Presently, the App helps small businesses leverage the beauty community we have built.
+Presently, the app helps small businesses leverage the beauty community we have built.

-Its really difficult to monetize an App in South Africa, especially in a country that has high data costs.
+It’s really difficult to monetize an app in South Africa, especially in a country that has high data costs.

-The App is also linked to our online store, so small businesses can also leverage that audience to market their business.
+The app is also linked to our online store, so small businesses can also leverage that audience to market their business.

-In fact, the venture only became profitable when we launched our online store - Beauty on TApp.
+In fact, the venture only became profitable when we launched our online store, Beauty on TAPP.

 However, with the store being fairly grounded, we’re looking at smart ways to monetize the app directory service.

-Value add becomes essential.
+Value addition becomes essential.

-- I think identifying what value you’re adding to the market is essential
+- I think identifying what value you’re adding to the market is essential.

 - It’s also important to show people that they can trust your business.
-Online remains a risky platform and showing that you run a legitimate business with great customer service is important.
+Online remains a risky platform, and showing that you run a legitimate business with great customer service is important.

 Running a Business While Working Full-Time

-While starting my mobile App I continued my full-time job.
+While starting my mobile app, I continued my full-time job.
 I did not quit my job.

-I get my 1-hour workout in at 5 am.
+I get my 1-hour workout in at 5 a.m.

 While at work, I work smart and do what I have to do.